thecodeofdaniel/thecodeofdaniel.github.io/content/posts/recovering-delete-windows-boot-part/index.md

 ## Get media installation ready

-You can either download the Windows installtion media from their website [here](https://www.microsoft.com/en-us/software-download/windows10ISO).
+You can either download the Windows installation media from their website [here](https://www.microsoft.com/en-us/software-download/windows10ISO).
 This is for Windows 10, but 10 or 11 will do.
 Or you can download [Ventoy](https://www.ventoy.net/en/doc_start.html).
-Which allows you to have mulitple iso files on one USB stick!
+Which allows you to have multiple iso files on one USB stick!

 ## Creating Boot Partition

 Now in my case, I was able to create a boot partition of size 300MiB within `Gparted`.
 You can use any disk tool.
 But format it to `FAT32`.
-This will be allocated for the new Windows parititon.
+This will be allocated for the new Windows partition.

 ## Run the windows media installation tool